 Many of the people that we serve live in heavily policed and highly surveilled communities.
-These predominantly low-income and Black and Brown communities bear the brunt of our city's surveillance ecosystem, carrying a disparate proportion of surveillance load.
-Biometric identification technologies are deployed in public housing, on our public transit system, in our public benefits programs, and throughout our policing systems from the criminal legal system to the family regulation system and beyond.
+These predominantly low-income and Black and brown communities bear the brunt of our city's surveillance ecosystem, carrying a disparate proportion of surveillance load.
+Technologies that use automated decision systems and artificial intelligence are deployed in public housing, on our public transit system, and throughout our policing systems from the criminal legal system to the family regulation system and beyond.

-I want to thank the Committees on Technology and Civil & Human Rights for holding this important discussion not only on biometric identification systems, but also on their impact on our communities, their relationship to the expanding world of artificial intelligence, and the overwhelming governmental resistance to regulation in this space.
+I want to thank the Committee on Technology for holding this important discussion not only on automated decision systems, but also on their impact on our communities, their relationship to the expanding world of artificial intelligence, and the overwhelming governmental resistance to regulation in this space.